 How Does VoIP Work?

-VoIP works by using the Internet to place calls.
-Unlike traditional phone service, where the call gets routed through a phone line, your service travels over the Internet.
-With this method, VoIP routes a call along the most efficient paths possible.
+VoIP works by placing calls over the internet.
+Unlike traditional phone service, where calls must be routed through the local telephone company, VoIP phone service uses any broadband connection.
+With this method, VoIP routes a call along the most efficient path.

 The Difference Between VoIP and Regular Phone Numbers

 The mode of transmission between the two technologies is not the same.
 A VoIP phone number does not get assigned to a location, while a regular phone number does.